TEDxAuckland/tedx-auckland-site/src/_drafts/paul-wood-his-journey.md

   - our-news
 ---

-TEDxAuckland speaker, Paul Wood took the stage in 2012 with his talk, 'What's Your Prison?'.
+*TEDxAuckland speaker, Paul Wood took the stage in 2012 with his talk, 'What's Your Prison?'.
 Since then, it has gained a huge amount of attention connecting with people from all walks of life.
-7 years on, we met up with Paul to reminisce about the experience, and talk about important societal issues. (read\_more)
+7 years on, we met up with Paul to reminisce about the experience, talk about his life since then, and important societal issues. (read\_more)*

 > How would you best describe your TEDx experience back in 2012?
 Why was it important to you?

 My talk in 2012 was the first time I spoke publicly to an audience about my background.
 I saw it as an opportunity to try and have a positive impact on other people based on my experiences of change, growth, and overcoming some of the obstacles that I think are so common for us all.

 It was a nerve-racking experience, as my story is not focused on the positive things that I have done, but rather a redemptive journey to try and better myself as a person.
 So, there's an additional element of vulnerability there.

 There's a strong sense of bond and camaraderie that builds with the other speakers.
 It was such an emotionally intense thing to do.
 I compare it to social bungee jumping as you certainly feel alive while doing it.